khalid-hussain/KindleMushaf/README.md

   - A file consisting of all the page numbers of the start of a Juz would be needed.
 - Fancy cover.
 - PDF bookmarks for each Surah.
+- Fix margins for Surah names in footer.